maxpascher/AdaptiX/README.md

 # AdaptiX – A Transitional XR Framework for Development and Evaluation of Shared Control Applications in Assistive Robotics

 <aside>
-💡 The file "Jaco_SkeletalMesh.zip" in "AdaptiX\Content\Blueprints\BP_JacoArm\JacoResources" has to be de-zipped and put into "AdaptiX\Content\Blueprints\BP_JacoArm\JacoResources" as "Jaco_SkeletalMesh.uasset".

-The previous project name, "Breakfast2", is still shown in some figures.
+💡 The previous project name, "Breakfast2", is still shown in some figures.

 </aside>